27 Oct How to Create A Content Marketing Strategy in 2023

-‘Content Marketing Strategy’ is a phrase I’m seeing everywhere.
-Why?
+Why is it everywhere?
 Because it represents a shift in collective thinking and marketing planning around social and digital environments.
 And that’s a good thing.

-‘Content’ tends to refer to things like blogs, infographics, videos, articles, games, photos, and so on, that are shared from a website through social networks and to email lists.
-The point is to drive people through the sales funnel and decision-making process towards a conversion of some kind.
+‘Content’ tends to refer to assets like blogs, infographics, videos, articles, games, photos, and so on, that are shared from a website through social networks and email lists.
+The point is to drive people through the sales funnel and decision-making process toward a conversion of some kind.

-Content can be anything that helps you inform, entertain, engage, remind, alleviate confusion, solve a problem, redress myths, educate, and otherwise enhance trust, credibility and salience of your offering in the mind of your target audiences.
+Content can be anything that helps you inform, entertain, engage, remind, alleviate confusion, solve a problem, redress myths, educate, and otherwise enhance trust, and the credibility of your offering in the mind of your target audiences.

 The whole idea of Content Marketing Strategy is simply a different way of formulating an Integrated Marketing Communications plan that addresses each of your target markets (or stakeholders in the case of a charity or nonprofit) and each of their predictable stages of awareness, understanding, interest, trial, post-trial evaluation and loyalty.